EDCD/EDDI/SpeechResponder/Variables.md

     - `low_fuel` a boolean value indicating whether the commander has less than 25% fuel remaining
     - `fsd_status` the current status of the ship's frame shift drive.
 Can be one of "ready", "cooldown", "charging", or "masslock"
     - `srv_drive_assist` a boolean value indicating whether SRV drive assist is active
+    - `srv_highbeam` true if the lights in your SRV are set to the high beam mode.
     - `srv_under_ship` a boolean value indicating whether the SRV in within the proximity zone around the ship
     - `srv_turret_deployed` a boolean value indicating whether the SRV's turret has been deployed
     - `srv_handbrake_activated` a boolean value indicating whether the SRV's handbrake has been activated